nadavo/MEMM-POS-Tagger/README.md

 # MEMM-POS-Tagger
-### An MEMM POS Tagger implemented in Python 3 for an NLP Course at the Technion
+### An MEMM POS Tagger implemented in Python 3 as part of an NLP Course at the Technion

 **Authors:**